-part (e.g thods of State Oversight and Follow-Up.
-Describe: (a) the method(s) that the state uses to ensure that ticipant medications are managed appropriately, including: (a) the identification of potentially harmful practices, the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful ctices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight.
-Participant Safeguards pendix G-3: Medication Management and Administration (2 of 2) ers provided in G-3-a indicate you do not need to complete this section ovider Administration of Medications.
-Select one: Not applicable. (do not complete the remaining items) Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) wai con poli te Policy.
-Summarize the state policies that apply to the administration of medications by waiver providers of ver provider responsibilities when participants self-administer medications, including (if applicable) policies cerning medication administration by non-medical waiver provider personnel.
-State laws, regulations, and icies referenced in the specification are available to CMS upon request through the Medicaid agency or the trating agency (if applicable). iii.
-Me dication Error Reporting.
-Select one of the following: Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
-Complete the following three items: (a) Specify state agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the state:
+partic (e.g., hods of State Oversight and Follow-Up.
+Describe: (a) the method(s) that the state uses to ensure that cipant medications are managed appropriately, including: (a) the identification of potentially harmful practices, the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful ices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight.
+Participant Safeguards endix G-3: Medication Management and Administration (2 of 2) Answer Administration by Waiver Providers rs provided in G-3-a indicate you do not need to complete this section i.
+Prov rider Administration of Medications.
+Select one: 7 Not applicable. (do not complete the remaining items) Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) waive conce polici e Policy.
+Summarize the state policies that apply to the administration of medications by waiver providers or er provider responsibilities when participants self-administer medications, including (if applicable) policies erning medication administration by non-medical waiver provider personnel.
+State laws, regulations, and ries referenced in the specification are available to CMS upon request through the Medicaid agency or the ating agency (if applicable). iii.
+Medi ication Error Reporting.
+Select one of the following: 1 Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
+Complete the following three items: (a) Specify state agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record: (c) Specify the types of medication errors that providers must report to the state:

-Application for 1915(c) HCBS Waiver: MD.1506.R01.01 - Dec 01, 2019 (as of Dec 01, 2019)
+Application for 1915(c) HCBS Waiver: MD.1506.R00.01 - Jul 01, 2019 (as of Jul 01, 2019)